Skip to content

 Next steps

 General information only.
 Point values reflect the Migration Regulations 1994 current at the time of writing.
 Rules change — verify current values at immi.homeaffairs.gov.au.
-This worksheet does not constitute migration advice (s 23, Migration Agents Code of Conduct 2022).
+This worksheet does not constitute migration advice (s 23, Migration (Migration Agents Code of Conduct) Regulations 2021).
 Outcomes cannot be guaranteed by any registered migration agent (s 15).
 Migration advice is provided by Keshab Chapagain (MARN 1576536) only after a paid initial consultation under section 43 of the Code, with a written service agreement issued before further work commences (section 42).
 OMARA Consumer Guide provided to all clients before consultation.
-PI insurance held under the Migration Agents Regulations 1998.
+PI insurance held under the Migration Agents Regulations 2026.
 Complaints via our Complaints Policy or directly to OMARA.